 Explanation: The upper limit of the allowable income is actually the disqualifying amount.

 Act reference: SSAct section 1071A HCC income test, section 1061ZO Qualification

 Income for LIC purposes

 A claimant's gross 'ordinary income' is the basis for assessment of eligibility for the LIC.
 However, certain other types of income and payments MUST ALSO BE INCLUDED as income for LIC purposes, even though they are not generally regarded as ordinary income.
 These include:

 - a social security pension (1.1.S.220) or benefit (1.1.S.190) within the meaning of the SSAct, and

-- if the person is receiving a social security pension or benefit within the meaning of the SSAct - the person's maintenance tested amount (if any), and
+- if the person is receiving a social security pension or benefit within the meaning of the SSAct - the person's maintenance income (if any) within the meaning of the FAAct, and

 - a pension or ISS payable under the VEA, and

 - a payment of DFISA payable under the VEA, and

 - a payment received by a trainee in full-time training under LMPs (1.1.L.10), who is receiving JSP or YA, and